- Our Work

 Our regulatory structure also doesn’t allow for significant utility investment in energy efficiency.
 Energy efficiency is definitely the low hanging fruit – the cheapest way to increase the amount of capacity available on the grid while also protecting low income residents from high power bills.
 There are many ways to encourage and pay for efficiency improvements – on bill financing, tax incentives, property assessed clean energy (PACE) programs, utility energy efficiency portfolio requirements – but our current structure doesn’t allow for most of these.

 We have the opportunity right now to change this – to raise a phoenix out of this incredible nuclear dumpster fire.

 Let our Upstate legislators know that this issue matters to US, too.
 Use this link to find your Upstate Senator and Representative.
 Tell them you want more accountability, more transparency, and more clean energy options for ALL of us in South Carolina.

 You can also help by supporting Upstate Forever.
 We work tirelessly to protect our natural resources through conservation and advocacy.
 Please consider making a donation and join the fight to keep the Upstate green, vibrant, and prosperous.

-Shelley Robbins is the Energy and State Policy Manager at Upstate Forever and can be reached at firstname.lastname@example.org
+Shelley Robbins is the Energy and State Policy Director at Upstate Forever and can be reached at firstname.lastname@example.org